 Jialiang Zhu is a native of China and currently calls Toronto, Canada her home.
 Music to her is a lifestyle and a way of self-expression.
 During the global pandemic, music has become an even more essential channel for her to communicate with others, offering each other consolation and spreading hope.
-Inspired by the many virtual concerts around the globe, she has joined forces with the Emerging Young Artists (EYA), a non-for-profit arts organization in Toronto, to present a live-streamed piano recital right from Jialiang's home.
-Through this event, she and EYA hope to help people near and far combat loneliness and break boundaries.
+Inspired by the many virtual concerts around the globe, she joined forces with Emerging Young Artists (EYA), a non-for-profit arts organization in Toronto, to present a live-streamed piano recital right from Jialiang's home.

 Jialiang is a devoted educator and has been a piano teacher and theory tutor since 2011.
 Her students range in age and abilities from elementary to undergraduate education.
 To find out more about her teaching, please check out HERE.

 In her spare time, Jialiang loves visiting museums and galleries.
 During the pandemic, she and her partner enjoy long walks in the nature and watching animated films as well as documentaries.
 In addition, she newly started to explore gardening and propagating vegetables on their balcony.